Employment and employee benefits in Italy: overview

 The employer's premises must be regularly maintained, including plant machinery and systems.

 Employees or their representatives must be involved in training and consultation regarding health and safety issues in the workplace.
 The employer must appoint one or more competent persons to assist it in implementing preventative and protective safety measures.
 In addition, the employer has a duty to ensure that its employees are provided with appropriate health cover.
 Breach of the employer's health and safety duties carries both criminal and civil penalties.
-Under Act No. 81/2008, specific health and security obligations came into force regarding contracts for services, including the duty to:
+Specific health and security obligations came into force regarding contracts for services, including the duty to:

 Check the suitability of the contractors in relation to the work to be performed.

 Implement preventative and protective measures regarding the related risks of the job to be performed under the contract.

 Nationals of your jurisdiction working abroad?